 A priority date is the date assigned to an immigrant beneficiary that will help him or her track her case.
-Simply put, it is the date that the I-130 or I-140 petition is received by USCIS (or, in certain cases, the date the PERM labor certification is filed), regardless of when that petition is later adjudicated or approved.
+Simply put, it is the date that the I-130 or I-140 petition is received by USCIS, regardless of when that petition is later adjudicated or approved.